onnlucky/hotel/readme.txt

 # TODO

+instead of hotel, lets call it volley? .vl? as in task volley ... tvl? or just tl?

-remove tlHead in favor of just a tlClass ... use last 3 bits as flags, frame->resumecb same ...
+bring back the full object ... remove tlHead in favor of just a tlClass ... use last 3 bits as flags, frame->resumecb same ...

 build-in if, break, continue, again ... while, loop?